-All concession holders of Timber Sales Agreements and Wood Cutting Leases shall submit a Forest Management Plan (FMP) to the GFC, which shall be updated every 3-5 years.
+All concession holders of Timber Sales Agreements and Wood Cutting Leases shall submit a Forest Management Plan (FMP) to the GFC, which shall be updated every 3-5 years or as deemed necessary by GFC/Concessionaire with appropriate justification.
 The Forest Management Plan should be based on a detailed social, economic and environmental appraisal, setting out the order and extent of all activities to be carried out in a concession.
-The Forest Management Planning requirements of the GFC are designed not only to help the concessionaire address all the aspects of timber production and to accomplish objectives; but also to demonstrate to the GFC (and to commercial banks) that he/she is aware of all the variables and is prepared to make the necessary resource inputs to make timber production sustainable.
-This will be achieved through a set of planned actions, which will ensure that the health of the forest ecosystem and its productive capacity are maintained.